iTwin/appui/apps/test-app/README.md

 ## About this Application

-The application contained within this directory provides a test environment for developers working on react based AppUI functionality of iTwin.js and only allow access to local files.
+The application contained within this directory provides a test environment for developers working on a react based AppUI functionality of iTwin.js and allow to access both local `.bim` files and remote iModels from the iTwin Hub.
 It is **not** intended to serve as an example or template for the design of "real" iTwin.js applications.

 ## Getting Started

-The application may be run as an Electron app, Mobile app or within a browser.
+The application may be run as an Electron app or within a browser.
 The following steps outline the procedure for successfully building the application as part of a larger monorepo, and then starting the application via npm scripts.

 1. To get started, follow the instructions to setup the entire repository, located [here](../../../README.md#build-instructions).
 2. Optionally, set other environment variables to configure the application prior to startup.
 The full list of supported variable are [below](#environment-variables).